MikeHannon/DjangoDeployment/readme.md

 Although the developers of SQLite have done much to improve its performance, particularly in version 3, it suffers from some lack efficient write concurrency.
 If your site has a lot of traffic a queue begins to form, waiting for write acess to the database.
 Before long, your response speed will slow to a crawl.
 This happens only on high-traffic sites, however.

 MySQL databases, on the other hand, are incredibly fast, and very good at performing multiple operations concurrently.
-In addition, MySQL can store and incredibly large amount of data, and so is said to scale well.
+In addition, MySQL can store an incredibly large amount of data, and so is said to scale well.

 This might never be a consideration for small to medium sized projects, but is key information in the real world.
 Very soon you may be working for a company that handles a large volume of requests, and it is important to know why depending on a SQLite database alone is not a practical solution for enterprise or large startups.